nextflow-io/nextflow/docs/vscode.md

 ### Deprecated syntax

+The following patterns are deprecated.
+The language server reports "future warnings" for these patterns, which means that they will become errors in the future.
+Future warnings are disabled by default, but you can enable them by deselecting "Nextflow > Suppress Future Warnings" in the[extension settings](#settings).

 **Implicit closure parameter**

-In Groovy, a closure that doesn’t define any parameters is assumed to have a single parameter named `it`.
+In Groovy, a closure with no parameters is assumed to have a single parameter named `it`.
 The Nextflow language specification does not support implicit closure parameters.
-The language server will report a warning for implicit closure parameters.
 Declare the parameter explicitly instead:

 ```nextflow
 ch | map { it * 2 }       // deprecated